 Learn how attending live business conferences, workshops, retreats, and events can improve your skills, grow your business, and create opportunities.

 Autumn is always a crazy time of year.
-When summer ends and kids go back to school, the vast majority of people get back to work with a focus on getting specific things done before the end of the year.
-Business is always booming in the fall, and this year it was even crazier than normal because of all the live events I attended or spoke at.
+When the summer slowdown ends and kids go back to school, the vast majority of people get back to work with a focus on completing specific initiatives before the end of the year.
+Business always booms in the fall, and this year it was even busier than normal because of all the live events I attended or spoke at.

 I love live events.

-As long as I have been freelancing, and throughout the life of my creative agency, I have always invested in business conferences, events, seminars, retreats, and workshops — many of which required a plane ride and hotel stay.
+As long as I have been freelancing, and throughout the life of my creative agency, I have always believed in reinvesting profits into business growth.
+I do that by attending business conferences, events, seminars, retreats, and workshops — many of which required a plane ride and hotel stay.

 Attending live events provides critical exposure to new ideas and technologies, fresh perspectives, game-changing strategies, and different ways of doing things that I need to keep learning, growing, and improving.
 It also provides incredibly valuable opportunities to meet new people, build new relationships, and connect on a deeper level with people already in my network.